 In September 2017, the Organization entered into a non-cancelable operating lease for office space for the term of October 1, 2017 through January 31, 2023.
 The lease contained two five-year options to renew, the first of which was exercised in November 2021, effective February 1, 2023.
 As the Organization reasonably expects to exercise the second five-year option to renew, the operating lease liability, ROU asset, and future minimum payments include the final renewal term through January 3033.
+In June 2021, the Organization entered into a non-cancelable operating lease for office space for the term of July 1, 2021 through June 30, 2024.
+The lease did not have an option to extend and continued on a month-to-month basis upon expiration.
+In June 2020, the Organization entered into a non-cancelable operating lease for office equipment for the term of June 1, 2020 through September 1, 2025.
+The lease does not have an option to extend.

-The components of lease expense were operating lease costs of \$267,856 and short-term lease costs of \$59,421 for the year ended June 30, 2023.
+The components of lease expenses were operating lease costs of \$287,996 and short-term lease costs of \$2,751 for the year ended June 30, 2024.